Tiqr/tiqr-server-libphp/README.md

 - 2022: Major refactoring of UserStorage and UserSecretStorage classes, addition of PSR Logging, removal of deprecated functionality

 # Ecosystem
 The tiqr-server-libphp uses external libraries sparingly.
 The most notable external dependency is the Zend Framework 1.
 This framework is not used for any infrastructural support work like routing, command handling, logging, and so forth.
-The framework is currently only used to implement sending push notifications using the APNS protocol.
+The framework is currently only used to implement sending push notifications using the old (HTTP) APNS protocol.

 For creating QR codes, another external library is used.
 This is the Kairos PHPQRcode library.